NCAlgebra/NC/DOCUMENTATION/MANUAL/SDP.md

 # Semidefinite Programming {#SemidefiniteProgramming}

+If you want a living version of this chapter just run the notebook `NC/DEMOS/4_SemidefiniteProgramming.nb`.

 There are two different packages for solving semidefinite programs:

 * [`SDP`](#PackageSDP) provides a template algorithm that can be